aitgon/vtam/README.rst

 For a quick use, the simplest method is to use the `Singularity <https://sylabs.io/singularity>`_ image that can be downloaded here:
 `https://github.com/aitgon/vtam/releases/download/0.2.0/vtam.sif <https://github.com/aitgon/vtam/releases/download/0.2.0/vtam.sif>`_.
-Singularity can be install as described `Singularity <https://sylabs.io/singularity>`_.
+Singularity can be install as described here: `https://sylabs.io/singularity <https://sylabs.io/singularity>`_.

 The VTAM container (Tested with Singularity v3.11) gives access to all commands, e.g.